audreclemons/Azure-SOC-/README.md

 - Virtual Network (VNet)
 - Network Security Group (NSG)
-- Virtual Machines (2 windows, 1 linux)
+- Virtual Machines (1 windows with microsoft SQL DB, 1 linux)
 - Log Analytics Workspace
 - Azure Key Vault
 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were initially deployed and exposed to the internet.
+The Virtual Machines had their Network Security Groups (NSGs) and built-in firewalls completely open, and all other resources had public endpoints visible to the Internet, without using Private Endpoints.
+Additionally, NSGs were not applied to any subnets.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, I hardened the Network Security Groups by blocking all traffic except from my admin workstation and applied NSGs to the subnets.
+Additionally, all other resources (Key Vault & Blob Storage) were secured with built-in firewalls and Private Endpoints.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>